-- (10) The programme including course materials and intended learning outcomes shall be regularly reviewed, updated and improved using feedback from stakeholders. - (11) Programmes are not static they evolve over time and College procedures must be used to capture and reflect on possible changes required. - (12) Accredited programmes are subjected to systematic oversight, as documented in the relevant procedure, to ensure that they continue to meet the regulatory criteria for their approval.
-Where relevant, this includes both academic and professional approvals. - (13) Ongoing monitoring identifies areas for change and prompts incremental improvements to the programme over time. - (14) Specific consideration is given to: - a.
-The security of learner engagement within an online environment - b.
+(11) The programme including course materials and intended learning outcomes shall be regularly reviewed, updated and improved using feedback from stakeholders.

+(12) Programmes are not static - they evolve over time - and College procedures must be used to capture and reflect on possible changes required.

+(13) Accredited programmes are subjected to systematic oversight, as documented in the relevant procedure, to ensure that they continue to meet the regulatory criteria for their approval.
+Where relevant, this includes both academic and professional approvals.

+(14) Ongoing monitoring identifies areas for change and prompts incremental improvements to the programme over time.

+(15) Specific consideration is given to:

+a.
+The standards of learner engagement within an online environment ensuring that there is equivalence in standards where an in-person programme also operates

+- b.
 The recognition of qualifications in all locations in which learners are based - c.
-Emergent technologies and educational developments in the field of online learning and considers their integration in the learning environment
+Emergent technologies and educational developments in the field of online learning and considers their integration in the learning environment - d.
+Access to digital resources is fair and equitable to all learners